pingidentity/pingidentity-devops-getting-started/docs/getStartedWithGitRepo.md

   2. httpbin
   3. datagov?
 Pingcentral? -->

-3. When you no longer want to run this full stack evaluation, you can either stop the running stack, or bring the stack down.
+3. When you no longer want to run the stack, you can either stop or remove the stack.

-   To stop the running stack without removing any of the containers or associated Docker networks, enter:
+   To stop the running stack (doesn't remove any of the containers or associated Docker networks), enter:

    ```bash
    docker-compose stop
    ```

-   To remove all of the containers and associated Docker networks, enter:
+   To stop the stack and remove all of the containers and associated Docker networks, enter:

    ```bash
    docker-compose down